turboapps/docs/building/working_with_turbo_studio/c-desktop_scan.md

 ### Desktop Scan
-Turbo Studio can scan the machine where it is installed and build virtual application packages using the content and settings from that machine.
+TurboStudio can scan the machine where it is installed and build container packages using the content and settings from that machine.
 The Desktop Scan supports applications available in the Turbo library of applications.

 #### Running a Desktop Scan

-1. Open the Configuration Wizard from the **Virtual Application** tab.
+1. Open the Configuration Wizard from the **container** tab.

 2. Click the button next to **Scan desktop for installed applications**.